THINGS TO REMEMBER AFTER AN ARREST

 A felony is more serious, generally defined as a crime punishable by more than one year in prison.
 For a felony, a person can be arrested whether or not the officer actually witnessed the offender commit the felony.
 If the person making the arrest is a security officer or something similar, they must make the arrest and then hand the offender over to an officer or judge who has the lawful authority to take them into custody.

 Get the Legal Protection You Need

-Without proper the counsel, protection, and defense of a Attorney Martinez, the prosecutor in your case could use your own words to your disadvantage in court.
+Without the proper counsel, protection, and defense of an experienced attorney, the prosecutor in your case could use your own words to your disadvantage in court.
 Prevent this by hiring a lawyer with extensive experience and skill.
-At The Martinez Law Firm your attorney will have experience with both prosecution and defense, meaning they can defend your case from every side and could anticipate their opponent's thoughts and actions.
+At The Martinez Law Firm, your attorney will have experience with both prosecution and defense, meaning they can defend your case from every side and could anticipate their opponent’s thoughts and actions.

 With a 10.0 Superb rating from Avvo, as well as being a Houston Top Lawyer from 2009-present and nominated to be a Super Lawyer, Mr. Herman Martinez has all the reputation and qualifications to back up his experience as a prosecutor and a defense attorney.
 Find out what his firm could do for you by calling now.